Project Server 2010 Architecture

 The Project Server workflow platform is integrated in the PSI, business object layer, and DAL, and built on Windows Workflow Foundation (WF) in the SharePoint platform.

-Project Server task, assignment, and assignment status data is integrated with Microsoft Exchange Server, instead of with a Microsoft Outlook add-in.
+Project Server task, assignment, and assignment status data is integrated with Microsoft Exchange Server (not shown in Figure 1), instead of with a Microsoft Outlook add-in.

-The figure that follows shows a generalized view of the Project Server 2010 architecture.
-It includes a Web server and a Project Web App instance on Project Server.
-As in Office Project Server 2007, there can be multiple instances of Project Web App running on one server.
+Figure 1 shows a generalized view of the Project Server 2010 architecture, including an optional Project Web App front-end server and a Project Web App instance on Project Server.
+As in Project Server 2007, there can be multiple instances of Project Web App running on one server.

 In Project Server 2010, you can use the WCF or the ASMX interface of the PSI.
 The Project Web App and Project Professional 2010 clients both use the WCF interface.

-The PSI Forwarder in the architecture graphic consists of two components, a WCF Forwarder and a Web Service Forwarder.
+The PSI Forwarder in Figure 1 consists of two components, a WCF Forwarder and a Web Service Forwarder.
 Clients that use the ASMX interface call the PSI through the Web Service Forwarder.
 Clients that use the WCF interface call the PSI through the WCF Forwarder.

-The architecture graphic does not show that the Web server can be isolated by an additional firewall in a perimeter network (also known as a "demilitarized zone" or DMZ).
+Figure 1 does not show that a Project Web App server can be isolated by an additional firewall in a perimeter network (also known as a "demilitarized zone" or DMZ).

-The SharePoint Web services site is part of SharePoint Server 2010 (not shown in the architecture graphic).
-The SharePoint Web services site includes the Project Service Application with the PSI virtual directory for the ASMX and WCF services.
-The Project Service Application in Project Server 2010 replaces the Shared Services Application in Office Project Server 2007.
+The SharePoint Web Services site is part of SharePoint Server 2010 and is not shown in Figure 1.
+The SharePoint Web Services site includes the Project Service Application with the PSI virtual directory for the ASMX and WCF services.
+The Project Service Application in Project Server 2010 replaces the Shared Services Application in Project Server 2007.

 Client applications on separate computers call the PSI through service proxies.
-External clients that use the WCF interface access the PSI through http://ServerName/ProjectServerName/\_vti\_bin/psi/ProjectServer.s.
-Clients that use the ASMX Web service interface use one of the Project Web App URLs, such as http://server1/pwa/\_vti\_bin/psi/project.as.
-If applications do not have intranet access to Project Server, they can use a Project Web App server in a perimeter network (not shown in the architecture graphic).
+External clients that use the WCF interface access the PSI through http://ServerName/ProjectServerName/_vti_bin/psi/ProjectServer.svc.
+Clients that use the ASMX Web service interface use one of the Project Web App URLs, such as http://server1/pwa/_vti_bin/psi/project.asmx.
+If applications do not have intranet access to Project Server, they can use a Project Web App server in a perimeter network (not shown in Figure 1).

-If they can directly access the Project Server computer, client applications and back-end components of line-of-business (LOB) Web applications can use PSI proxies that use the SharePoint shared service URL to the PSI Web services, such as http://server1:32843/ProjectServiceApplication/project.asmx.
-Port 32843 is the default port for the SharePoint Web services application in SharePoint Server 2010.
-Direct access to the Project Service Application virtual directory should be used only when an application has to use impersonation or run with elevated permissions.
+If they can directly access the Project Server computer, client applications and back-end components of line-of-business (LOB) Web applications can use PSI proxies that use the Project Server service application URL for the PSI Web services, such as http://server1:32843/ProjectServiceApplication/project.asmx.
+Port 32843 is the default port for the SharePoint Web Services application in SharePoint Server 2010.
+Direct access to the Project Service Application virtual directory should be used only when an application needs to use impersonation or run with elevated permissions.

-You can install one or more Web servers within a corporate intranet to allow load distribution for intranet clients.
-When a client application uses a separate Web server, PSI calls are routed through a PSI Forwarder to the PSI Web services on the Project Server computer.
+You can install one or more Project Web App servers within a corporate intranet to allow load distribution for intranet clients.
+When a client application uses a separate Project Web App server, PSI calls are routed through a PSI Forwarder to the PSI Web services on the Project Server computer.
 The PSI Forwarder (either the WCF Forwarder or the Web Service Forwarder) performs the following functions:

-Includes a server-based cache that works with the client-side active cache in Microsoft Project Professional to reduce round-trip calls to Project Server
+Includes a server-based cache that works with the client-side active cache in Project Professional to reduce roundtrip calls to Project Server.